-Record clamps are an important part of a good vinyl system.
-For most people, these take the form of center clamps or spindle clamps.
-I was keen to find a good, affordable peripheral or ring clamp that I could recommend.
-I have – read on.
+Record clamps are an important part of a good vinyl replay system.
+Most often, these take the form of center or spindle clamps.
+I was keen to find a good, affordable peripheral or ring clamp that I could recommend, however.
+I may have – read on.

 A theoretically perfect record will sit perfectly flat on a theoretically perfect platter.
 The entire record surface will make intimate contact with the platter and be damped by this contact.
 All great in theory, but real records, mats and platters are far from perfectly flat.

 Irregularities may be small with high-end gear, where the mat and platter are manufactured to fine tolerances, but with cheaper gear, the mat and platter can be significantly out-of-flat.
 Add in the gross out-of-flat condition that even slightly warped records create, and you have reality, where records never sit perfectly flat, on anything.

 As a record is played, the modulations in the groove cause the stylus and cantilever to vibrate.
 Some of this mechanical energy is transferred back into the record, muddying the sound.
 The other problem with out of flat records is warp-induced wow.
 As the stylus tracks the groove, up and down undulations cause the stylus to travel further than if it were perfectly flat, causing pitch changes.
 This is warp-induced wow.
 It also affects the vertical tracking angle of the cartridge, causing it to constantly change, with additional impacts on sound.

 OK, so we want to clamp, at the center and at the edge.
 Both clamps are important in minimising the effects of record surface vibration and warp-induced wow.

 I will state here that I paid full price for my record clamp.
 This review, like all my work, represents my honest evaluation.
 No fear or favour here.